approov/quickstart-asp.net-token-check/servers/hello/src/approov-protected-server/token-check/README.md

 ## How it works?

 The sample API mirrors the OpenResty/Lua reference implementation.
-It lives at [src/approov-protected-server/token-check](src/approov-protected-server/token-check) and exposes the following endpoints:
+It lives at [src/approov-protected-server/token-check](src/approov-protected-server/token-check), and consolidates the token check, token binding, and message signing examples into a single project.
+It exposes the following endpoints:

 * `/hello` – plain text check that the service is alive.
 * `/token` – validates the Approov token and, when the `ipk` claim is present, verifies the Approov installation message signature.
 Success returns `Good Token`; failures return a `401` with `Invalid Token`.